BeAPI/bea-content-sync-fusion/README.md

 * Require at least WordPress 4.6.x, in order to use the `WP_Site_Query`.
 * Know and understand the implementation of CRON tasks on a Linux server

+## Installation

+3 possibilities.

+ * Take the ZIP archive proposed in the Github releases
+ * Add "bea/bea-content-sync-fusion" on composer json project file
+ * Take this GIT repository and call "composer install" command

 ## Compatibility

 Compatible up to WordPress 5.x (Gutenberg is not completely covered at the moment)